mills32/CUTE_DEMO/README.md

 	-Or was it frame 0?
 	-ERROR

-This demo also uses graphics taken from the internet, some Simpson images (Homer and Lisa), and also the more or less decent conversion of the music "Atomic Twist" by Jean-Jacques Perrey & Dana Countryman.
+This demo also uses graphics taken from the internet, some Simpson images (Not anymore), and also the more or less decent conversion of the music "Atomic Twist" by Jean-Jacques Perrey & Dana Countryman.
 I didn't find the credits for everything, so if you created the fat cute rocket or the cute tortoise, tell me :).